 Sonamarg to Zojila Pass to Kargil – Conclusion

 I hope the travelogue, pictures, and details on traveling from Sonamarg to Zojila Pass and Kargil were of help.
-If you have any questions, please feel free to ask in the comments section below.
-You can also follow me on Instagram to chat with me live or subscribe to my YouTube channel and ask a question there.
+If you have any questions, you can contact me on Instagram and I will be happy to answer.
+You can also consider subscribing to my YouTube channel and asking a question there.